How to tame a baggie feeder

-Although more art than science is required to use baggie feeders, they are still my favorite bee “service” because they drown so few bees and because I can use them in any type of hive, including a top-bar.
+Although more art than science is required to use a baggie feeder, they are still my favorite liquid feeder because they drown so few bees and because I can use them in any type of hive, including a top-bar hive.
 Since many beginners will be using them this spring, I assembled a list of dos and don’ts that may help.
 Mostly it takes practice.

 - A ten-frame Langstroth hive can accommodate two one-gallon zip-top bags.
 If you are using a different size hive or a different size bag, lay some bags on your top bars to see what pattern will work for you.
 You don’t want to figure this out with full bags of syrup.

-- Make sure the spacer rim or shallow super you are using to hold the feeder is deeper than a filled bag.
+- Make sure the spacer rim (eke) or shallow super you use to hold the feeder is deeper than a filled bag.
 To test, just fill a baggie with water and lay it inside the rim.
 There must be bee space between the top of the bag and the inner cover or lid.

-- If you are going to label the bags with contents or date, write with a felt-tip pen while the bags are still empty.
+- If you are going to label the bags with contents or dates, write with a felt-tip pen while the bags are still empty.

 - To fill the bags easily, stand them in a high-sided bowl, open the bag as wide as possible, then pour in the cooled syrup.